 Military Service: Aeronautica Militare Italiana.

-This aircraft is now restored and preserved in the United Kingdom as a permanent static display by members of the 'Rolling Thunder - The Vietnam Experience' living history group.
+This aircraft is now restored and preserved in the United Kingdom as a portable static display by members of the 'Rolling Thunder - The Vietnam Experience' living history group.